irvnet/k8s-101/lab03/README.md

 ```

-You can check if there's a more updated version of minikube:
+We can check if there's a more updated version of minikube:

 ```
 $ minikube update-check